 ETHIOPIA: ENHANCING POLITICAL PARTICIPATION OF WOMEN

-Currently, there are about 62 political parties registered with the National Electoral Board of Ethiopia.
+Currently, as in early 2019, there are about 62 political parties registered with the National Electoral Board of Ethiopia.
 There are 22 national level and 40 regional level parties.
 Ethnic based organization of parties still dominate the parties with over 40 parties organized along ethnic lines.
-Though EPRDF has been able to increase women’s participation in its own party structures; over 40 % of current MP’s are women – there is still a great need for supporting women’s civil and political rights and capacity building.
+Though EPRDF has been able to increase women’s participation in its own party structures; over 40 % of current MP’s are women – there is a great need for supporting women’s civil and political rights and capacity building – especially across party lines.
 Out of the 60 registered parties only one has a woman holding the position of Chair, Vice Chair or Party Secretary.